Classroom-Focused Professional Development In Your School

 Learning Styles: Identifying and understanding students’ learning styles will enable teachers to increase effectiveness in the classroom.
 Full-Day

-Attendees will discover how to modify their instruction to motivate and reach students with different learning styles.
-By uncovering their own learning and thinking styles, teachers will be able to improve their relationships in the classroom and among the faculty.
-They will also discover new ways to deal with out-of-esteem behavior.
+Attendees discover how to modify their instruction to motivate and reach students with different learning styles.
+By uncovering their own learning and thinking styles, the participants will be able to improve their relationships in the classroom and among the faculty.
+They will also discover new ways to deal with out of esteem behavior.

 Writing Informational Papers: Full-Day